cyrilmedab/these-never-end/DP Easy Part 1.md

 ## Thought Process
 These two problems are identical except that the second is a continuous loop, meaning that the first and last houses are adjacent.
 This seems like a complicated change but has an extremely simple solution.
 I wrote nearly the exact same code as Neetcode, except in House Robber II; I didn't refactor my code like I should have.
 I'm adding both tho for completeness.

 Luckily, these also follow a similar concept to the stairs problems above.
 Take the first step, a trivial case; the max value is going to be the value of the house.
 Now, what if there are two houses?
 If the second house's value is greater than the first house's, the we want to select the second house as the primary option.
 Adding a third house is where we see the formula more clearly.
 For the third house, we can either skip it and only visit the second house, or we can visit the first house and then the third house.
 We want the maximum of this decision.
-Therefore, the optimal path for **x** house is the max between **x-1** house and **x + x-2" houses.
+Therefore, the optimal path for **x<sup>th</sup>** house is the max between **(the optimal cost for x-1<sup>th</sup>)** house and **(The cost of x<sup>th</sup> + the optimal cost of x-2<sup>th</sup>)** houses.
 And this will continue to hold up for all the houses we visit, as long as we don't connect the first and last house.
 So Problem 2 now!

 This is actually surprsingly simple if you think about it.
 There are three outcomes possible: Either we take from the first house, the last house, or neither.
 Tackling the first outcome, if we just exclude the last house, then it just becomes the House Robber I problem again!
 The same is true for the second outcome; if we exclude the first house, we run House Robber I again.
 Now how do we account for when we don't include either?
 We already have!
 Our solution will naturally exclude whichever house we included if it's not part of the optimal scheme, and the other was already excluded manually.
 So we can just return the max value between these two outcomes.
 Both of these solutions have O(N) time complexity and O(1) space complexity.